 “A debt problem is, at its core, a budgeting problem.” ― Natalie Pace, The ABCs of Money

-In addition, look beyond your monthly expenses and think about bills that might be due on a quarterly or yearly basis.
-This may include things like property taxes, auto insurance and car repairs.
-To that end, you may benefit from setting up a spreadsheet in which you track your monthly income and expenses, along with with a separate sheet in which you account for non-regular expenses so you don’t forget about them.
+To that end, you may benefit from setting up a spreadsheet in which you track your monthly income and expenses, along with a separate sheet in which you account for non-regular expenses so you don’t forget about them.